Introduction

 Complications

-Osteoarthritis may occur secondary to avascular necrosis or malunion involving any the talar joints.
+Osteoarthritis may occur secondary to avascular necrosis or any malunion involving the talar joints.
 If this is severe, arthrodesis may have to be considered.

 Key Points